DYNO DAY PREPERATION

 If both O2 sensors are stuck at a low value like less than 100 mv or a high value greater than 800 mv then rev the engine up to 1800 RPM and hold it there for 15-20 seconds to see if they “wake up” and start switching.
 If they do, then you have an intake leak, or an exhaust leak, or maybe both.
 Find and fix them.
 Don’t bring it for a tune until this is resolved.

 If one sensor is stuck high or low then you have to find and fix the problem on that “side” of the engine.
 It could be a bad sensor.
 If it reads high, you probably have a vacuum leak or exhaust leak on that side of the engine (bank 1 sensor is driver side and bank 2 is passenger side).
-If it is low, you might have a stuck open or leaking fuel injector, or a bad spark plug or ignition wire.
-If it is low and the engine is misfiring, that’s a bad sign.
-It’s possibly something worse like a broken piston ring.
-Do a cylinder leak down test to make sure the engine is mechanically sound.
+Other problems that will trigger a high O2 sensor reading are a stuck open or leaking fuel injector, and as a worst case scenario we have seen engines with low compression that have O2 sensor readings that are “stuck” high.
+Do a compression test or better still, a cylinder leak down test to make sure the engine is mechanically sound.
 Eric The Car Guy has a great YouTube video where he explains how to perform and analyze the results of a leakdown test.
 Search and ye shall find.

-O2 sensors are the most important sensors for an LS engine to run and drive well, and we need them working to tune the engine.
+O2 sensors are the one of the most important sensors for an LS engine to run and drive well, and we need them working to tune the engine.
 Don’t bring it to us for a tune until both O2 sensors are happily switching like the ones in the video.

 ☐ Do this next check with the key on and the engine off.
 Check the MAP sensor reading in live data with the key on but the engine not running.
 The MAP sensor should be very close to 100 kPa with the key on and engine off.
-Anything 90 kPa or higher is ok.
-Anything lower means you either need a new MAP sensor, or we need to adjust the tune calibration.
+This will change with elevation.
+If you live in Denver, it might be 90 kPa.
+Atlanta we tend to see readings around 97-98 kPa.
+Anything lower than 90 probaly means you either need a new MAP sensor, or we need to adjust the tune calibration.
 Read below and/or contact us if you run into an issue here.

 More about MAP sensors: